TPG Inc.: 2020–present

 In 2020, TPG joined Diligent Corporation's Modern Leadership Initiative and pledged to create five new board roles among its portfolio companies for racially diverse candidates.
 In April, TPG acquired Lifestance Health for $1.2bn in equity; Lifestance has since gone public.

 On February 25, 2021, AT&T announced that it would spin-off DirecTV, U-verse and AT&T TV into a separate entity, selling a 30% stake to TPG Capital while retaining a 70% stake in the new standalone company.
 The deal was closed on August 2, 2021.

 In July 2021, TPG announced it had raised $5.4 billion in a first close for its inaugural TPG Rise Climate fund, a climate investing strategy focused on commercially viable climate technologies.
-Institutional investment backers included Allstate, the Ontario Teachers’ Pension Plan, and the Washington State Investment Board.
+Institutional investment backers included Allstate, the Ontario Teachers' Pension Plan, and the Washington State Investment Board.
 Concurrent with the fund close, the firm formed Rise Climate Coalition, organized to scale climate technologies and share best-practices.
 Members include individuals and representatives from companies such as Apple, Bank of America, Honeywell, Boeing, and John Deere.
 In April 2022, the fund announced the final close of TPG Rise Climate with $7.3 billion in total commitments.

 On January 13, 2022, TPG went public on the Nasdaq stock exchange through an IPO at a $9 billion valuation.
 In April, the company purchased a majority stake in Sodali & Co, a proxy firm based in New York.

 In May 2023, TPG agreed to acquire alternative investment firm Angelo Gordon in a cash and stock deal valued at $2.7 billion.
 In July, together with Francisco Partners, TPG agreed to acquire web tracking and analytics firm New Relic in an all-cash deal valued at $6.5 billion.

 In March 2024, TPG created a mega Asian buyout fund worth W6.7 trillion.
 It closed its eighth Asian buyout fund worth W5 billion.
 It said it will inject 10 percent of it into the Korean market.
 On September 30, AT&T announced that it was selling its remaining 70% stake in DirecTV to TPG.

-On September 30, 2024, TPG Angelo Gordon and a certain amount of its co-investors, as well as DirecTV, provided $2.5 billion of financing to fully refinance DISH DBS’ November 2024 debt maturity.
+On September 30, 2024, TPG Angelo Gordon and a certain amount of its co-investors, as well as DirecTV, provided $2.5 billion of financing to fully refinance DISH DBS' November 2024 debt maturity.

 On July 2, 2025, TPG completed its purchased 70% remaining stake in DirecTV from AT&T.

+In July 2025, the company acquired Sabre Corporation's hospitality solutions business for billion.